MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 manager: shellyha
 ---

-# Working with the Virtual Agent Designer
+# Working with the Virtual Agent

-The Virtual Agent Designer provides a variety of tools to create a powerful custom virtual agent.
-You can add topics to your virtual agent to help you design a conversation path to resolve customer support issues, and then deploy the virtual agent to a web channel.
-You can also view analytics information to help you improve the virtual agent and the overall customer experience.
+Virtual Agent provides a variety of tools to create a powerful custom bot.
+You can add topics to your bot to help you design a conversation path to resolve customer support issues, and then deploy the bot to a web channel.
+You can also view analytics information to help you improve the bot and the overall customer experience.

-The Virtual Agent Designer is composed of several pages designed for different tasks.
+Virtual Agent is composed of several pages designed for different tasks.
 You can access the pages through the navigation pane.

    > ![Navigation pane](media/nav-pane.png)